prompt …

 came to see his wife, the humanoid wouldn't let him in.Siva

-- the epitome of conscious experience - had to engineer intelligence in him.
+- the epitome of conscious experience - had to engineer context awareness in him.
 Metaphorically, he planted an Elephant head on youngGanesa

 .